1887

 He makes several sketches of his new model.
 Although very young, she had previously posed for Alfred Stevens.
 Her name is Carmen.
 Her face is very recognizable with her upturned nose, square jawline, and the locks falling in front of her eyes.

 Lautrec reuses these portraits to feature "la Rousse" in scenes typical of the Parisian lower life.
-La Blanchisseuse, oil on canvas 96 x 75 cm painted in 1886 or 1887, was sold for $ 22.4M including premium by Christie's on November 1, 2005, lot 17.
+La Blanchisseuse, oil on canvas 96 x 75 cm painted in 1886 or 1887, was sold for $ 22.4M by Christie's on November 1, 2005, lot 17.
 The image is shared by Wikimedia.

 The theme is not innocent.
 Working in the heat, the young women are dressed in light blouses that they know how to take off to earn a little money.
 They have a reputation as prostitutes.
 Under the Second Empire, they were the main models of the erotic photographs banned by the morality police.

-1887 Sous les Peupliers by Monet
+1887 Sous les Peupliers

 2014 SOLD for $ 20.3M by Sotheby's